Mooney Flat, California: Thomas Mooney

 Thomas Mooney was born in Ireland in 1821.
 He arrived in Yuba County in 1851.
 His connection with the town named after him is not clear from the historical record.
 That same year he acquired an existing 360 acre ranch near Smartsville, which he renamed the Empire Ranch.
 The ranch was about one mile southwest of Mooney Flat.
 He established a trading post and hotel there, and turned the Empire Ranch into what one historian termed "the most important settlement in Northern California."
 For a time, he ran a stage line between Marysville and Nevada City.
 He was renowned for the horses he bred and for the products of his ranch.
 Reportedly, he grew an 8 pound sweet potato, the "largest ever raised."
 He married Mary Huling in 1857 and they had eight children.
 He died in 1884.
-Mary predeceased him.
-They are interred in the Smartsville cemetery.

 George Schmidt

 George Schmidt was born in Bavaria in 1813.
 He arrived in Nevada County around 1855.
 He began building the Mooney Flat Hotel in 1856, completing it in stages by 1870.
 He married Veronica Mertz and they had seven children.
 He and his descendants operated the hotel well into the 20th century.
 George died in 1900 and Veronica in 1909.
-They are interred in the Smartsville cemetery.